Survivor Series: WarGames (2022): Preliminary matches

-The event began with the women's WarGames match, which saw Team Belair (Bianca Belair, Alexa Bliss, Asuka, Mia Yim, and Becky Lynch) facing Team Damage CTRL (Bayley, Dakota Kai, Iyo Sky, Nikki Cross, and Rhea Ripley).
+The pay-per-view began with the women's WarGames match, which saw Team Belair (Bianca Belair, Alexa Bliss, Asuka, Mia Yim, and Becky Lynch) facing Team Damage CTRL (Bayley, Dakota Kai, Iyo Sky, Nikki Cross, and Rhea Ripley).
 Belair and Kai started the match.
 As Damage CTRL had the WarGames advantage, Sky entered next, followed by Asuka, Cross, and Bliss.
 Cross performed a Cross Body off the cage onto everyone else.
 The rest of the entry order went Bayley, Yim, Ripley, then finally Lynch.
 After WarGames officially began, Lynch performed a Diving Leg Drop on Sky, who was stuck in a trash can.
 Ripley performed Riptide on Lynch for a nearfall.
 Asuka spat green mist in Ripley's face.
 Bayley performed the Rose Plant on Lynch onto the metal plate connecting the two rings.
 Sky performed a Moonsault off the top of the cage onto everyone.
 In the end, Belair performed the Kiss of Death on Bayley into the cage and moments later, Lynch performed a Double Diving Leg Drop from the top of the cage on Kai and Sky through a table and pinned Kai to win the match for Team Belair.

 Backstage, Jey Uso, who had never trusted or liked Sami Zayn, spoke with Roman Reigns regarding Zayn's loyalty to The Bloodline, as Jey overheard Zayn conversing with Kevin Owens on SmackDown the night before where Owens told Zayn to turn on The Bloodline; however, Zayn seemingly feigned ignorance and lied about the encounter when Jey confronted Zayn.
 Reigns then stated that he would take care of it and then instructed Paul Heyman to call Zayn to meet with Reigns.

 Next, AJ Styles (accompanied by The O.C., Luke Gallows and Karl Anderson) faced Finn Bálor (accompanied The Judgment Day, Damian Priest and Dominik Mysterio).
 During the match, a brawl ensued at ringside between Gallows, Anderson, Mysterio, and Priest and the four fought into the crowd.
 In the closing moments, after the two traded counters in between the two rings, Styles performed a Phenomenal Forearm on Bálor to win the match.